PhysicsOfMobility/ridepy/doc/cython_intro.rst

 Overview of the cythonic components
 ===================================
-As we described in :doc:`overview`, ridepy enables the users to run a simulation using either pure pythonic components, or using cythonic components.
-Using a :ref:`dispatcher <desc_dispatcher>` implemented in C++ and exposed to python using cython can dramatically speed up the simulation runs.
+As we described in the :doc:`conceptual overview <overview>`, RidePy enables the users to run a simulation using either pure pythonic components, or using cythonic components.
+Using a :ref:`dispatcher <desc_dispatcher>` implemented in C++ and exposed to Python using Cython can dramatically speed up the simulation runs.

-In order to make it happen, ridepy contains C++ implementations of all its components i.e.
+In order to make it happen, RidePy contains C++ implementations of all its core components, i.e.

-* `data_structures`,
+* `data_structures`
-* `spaces`,
+* `spaces`
 * and `dispatchers`,

-as well as cython wrappers thereof.
+as well as Cython wrappers thereof.

-The module structure of the cythonic components mimics exactly that of their pythonic counterparts, so that in most cases a user wishing to switch to cythonic components can just change their import statements from
+The module structure of the cythonic components mimics exactly that of their pythonic counterparts, so that in most cases, a user wishing to switch to cythonic components can simply change their ``import`` statements from

 .. code-block:: python